 BSN Degree Program Highlights

-Approved by the Louisiana State Boarding of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE), McNeese’s Bachelor of Science degree in Nursing (BSN) program prepares students to enter the profession as skilled, compassionate, and efficient caregivers.
-Our curriculum gives BSN students a strong foundation through the study of human anatomy and physiology, mental health, pharmacology, leadership, medical ethics, and more.
-In addition, BSN students receive extensive experience in the field as part of their study course, working directly with patients and healthcare professionals in a variety of clinical settings.
+Approved by the Louisiana State Boarding of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE), McNeese’s Bachelor of Science degree in Nursing (BSN) program prepares students to enter the profession as skilled, compassionate and efficient caregivers.
+Our curriculum gives BSN students a strong foundational knowledge in human anatomy and physiology, mental health, pharmacology, leadership, medical ethics and more.
+In addition, BSN students receive extensive experience in the field as part of their course of study by working directly with patients and healthcare professionals in a variety of clinical settings.

 A challenging BSN program that delivers results